froohoo/eipss/README.md

 # eipss (Ethernet IP Subnet Scanner)
 ## Pronounced 'youps'

-The goal for eipss is to develop a working subnet scanner for discovery querrying ethernet IP devices.
+The goal for eipss is to develop a working subnet scanner to discover and querry ethernet IP devices.
 I plan to leverage the very useful [cpppo](https://github.com/pjkundert/cpppo) library to accomplish this.
 The final product should be able to:

 Initially:
 1. Scan a subnet for Ethernet / IP devices and enumerate the identity object parameters.